Thokas99/Multi-Omics-Profiling-of-Neutrophils-and-Myeloid-Derived-Suppressor-Cells/README.md

-# Multi Omics Profiling of Neutrophils and Myeloid-Derived Suppressor Cells
-## Towards cfDNA Deconvolution in Cancer
+# Towards the detection of Tumor-Associated Neutrophils’ signal in cfDNA data through multi-Omics based deconvolution